sillygod/my-travel-in-learning-python/imageCropper/readme.md

     maybe, it should have an object for the layout of all widget. a need for coordinate system?
     try to add more widget. ex. listbox, scrollbar

+    a class responsible for font's size and position

 ```